rnd-ash/razer-laptop-control/README.md

 * Power control

 ### RGB control
-**RGB control is currently experimental, and can only be done using the CLI application** Currently, there are various build in effects to choose from, and multiple 'effect layers' can be stacked on top of eachother, allowing for each key to be controlled with its own effect!
+Currently, there are various build in effects to choose from, and multiple 'effect layers' can be stacked on top of eachother, allowing for each key to be controlled with its own effect!
 ### Fan control
 Control the notebooks fan RPM just like in Synapse! - Currently supports switching between Automatic and manual (Up to 5300 RPM)